-A ‘trombe’ wall is one in which a curtain of glass permits incident solar radiation to strike and heat an inner wall, usually of some dense heat-retaining material such as stone, brick or concrete, to be re-radiated slowly and over time to the interior space.
-It therefore serves as a sort of ‘heat battery’, allowing the storage of heat for use later.
+A ‘trombe’ wall is one in which a curtain of glass permits incoming solar radiation to strike and heat an inner wall, usually of some dense heat-retaining material such as stone, brick or concrete, to be re-radiated slowly and over time to the interior space.
+It therefore serves as a sort of ‘heat battery’, allowing the storage of daytime solar heat for later interior use.

 The Solar Heat Gain Coefficient (SHGC) of a glass or window assembly is a measure of the percentage of solar radiation striking the glass that actually continues past the glass or window assembly to the interior — thereby constituting solar heat gain into the interior.

 ‘R’ and ‘U’ values are the inverse of one another, and measure, respectively, the resistance or non-resistance of any given building material to the passage of heat from one side to the other.
 Thus high R-value insulation will greatly resist the passage of heat, whereas high U-value windows will greatly allow the passage of heat.

-Outside-Inside Transmission Class (OITC) rating is the rating of a given glass or window assembly of its performance in preventing the transmission of sound from outside to inside.
-Sound Transmission Class (STC) ratings are also used, typically for building products within a building’s interior and not necessarily for exterior windows or glass.
+Outside-Inside Transmission Class (OITC) rating is the rating of a given glass or window assembly for its performance in preventing the transmission of sound from outside to inside.
+Sound Transmission Class (STC) ratings are also used, although more typically for building products within a building’s interior and not necessarily for exterior windows or glass.

-Heat treatment, heat soak, and hardening are terms applied to the additional heat process applied to tempered glass during fabrication to minimize the risk of spontaneous breakage due to chemical interactions within the glass.
+Heat treatment, heat soak, and hardening are roughly equivalent terms referring to any additional heating process applied to tempered glass during its fabrication to minimize the later risk of spontaneous breakage due to chemical interactions within the glass.

 Standards for the manufacture and performance of glass and window assemblies can be obtained from several agencies.
 The American National Standards Institute (ANSI) promulgates minimum standards for a wide range of building materials, assemblies and components.
-The American Society for Testing and Materials (ASTM) also develops minimum compliance standards for various materials and assemblies used in architectural design and construction.
+The former American Society for Testing and Materials (now known simply as ASTM) also develops minimum compliance standards for various materials and assemblies used in architectural design and construction.
 A voluntary membership group established by the glass and window industry, the American Architectural Manufacturers Association (AAMA), maintains standards for the operation and performance of its members’ products.
 In recent decades, there have also been numerous texts and websites explaining how multiple glass walls can serve designers, architects, builders and building owners.

 - Designing Parking Lots